List of San Diego Trolley stations: Current system

-The San Diego Trolley system has 62 operational stations serving its four Trolley lines.
+The San Diego Trolley system has 62 operational stations serving its six Trolley lines, four of which operate daily (the Silver Line only operates during select holidays, and the Special Event Line is only active during Comic-Con).

 Fourteen of the Trolley system's stations operate as transfer stations, which allow passengers to transfer between lines.
-There is one universal transfer point (i.e. allowing for transfers among all four lines) in the system in downtown San Diego: the 12th & Imperial Transit Center station.
+There is one universal transfer point (i.e. allowing for transfers among all three major lines – Blue, Green, and Orange) in the system in downtown San Diego: the 12th & Imperial Transit Center station.
 The adjacent Santa Fe Depot/America Plaza/Courthouse stations, which are within walking distance of each other, also allow for transfer among the four lines.
 Six Trolley stations are end-of-line stations.
-Of the 63 stations, 37 of them are within the city limits of San Diego, serving various neighborhoods in San Diego; the other 16 stations are located in surrounding communities, such as El Cajon and National City.
+Of the 63 stations, 47 of them are within the city limits of San Diego, serving various neighborhoods in San Diego; the other 16 stations are located in surrounding communities, such as El Cajon and National City.

 Most stations in the San Diego Trolley system are 'at-grade' stations.
-There are ten aerial stations in the system and a single underground station (the SDSU Transit Center station).
+There are ten elevated stations in the system and a single underground station (SDSU Transit Center).

 About half of San Diego Trolley stations offer free park and ride lots.
 Most Trolley stations offer connections to MTS bus lines.

 Renamed stations

-In 1986, the station on C Street, between Fifth and Sixth Avenues, originally named Gaslamp North or Centre City station, was renamed Fifth Avenue station and has been known as such ever since.
+In June 1990, the station on C Street, between Fifth and Sixth Avenues, originally named Gaslamp station, was renamed Fifth Avenue station following a service expansion of the East Line (now the Orange Line) around the new downtown loop, which included a new Gaslamp Quarter station much closer to Gaslamp Quarter.
+Both Main & Marshall station was renamed to El Cajon Transit Center and Broadway Lemon Grove station was renamed to Lemon Grove Depot at the same time.

-The Qualcomm Stadium stop was simply renamed "Stadium" after Qualcomm's naming rights to the stadium expired in June 2017.
+In March 2004, 12th & Market station was renamed Park & Market station following a reconstruction.

+In July 2005, with the launch of the Green Line, Weld Boulevard station was renamed Gillespie Field station.

+In September 2012, following a system-wide service reconfiguration, Bayfront/E Street station was renamed E Street station.

+In June 2017, following Qualcomm’s expiration of naming rights to San Diego Stadium, Qualcomm Stadium station was renamed Stadium station.
+Following the demolition of San Diego Stadium throughout 2020 and 2021, the location is now the site of San Diego State University’s Snapdragon Stadium and Mission Valley campus.

+In October 2017, following the sale of the Green Line’s naming rights to Sycuan Casino, El Cajon Transit Center was for a period of time named El Cajon–Sycuan.

+In December 2023, following the adjacent Alvarado Hospital being sold by Prime Healthcare Services to UC San Diego Health and renamed, Alvarado Medical Center station was renamed Alvarado station.

+In September 2024, in part due to the signage on Trolleys and signage on the Green Line being updated to reflect the recently opened Copper Line, Alvarado station was renamed again to UC San Diego Health East.